 • Calculation of emissions

-We calculated the emissions deriving from the corporate loan portfolio to understand the carbon footprint of our loans.
+We have calculated the GHG emissions deriving from the corporate loans portfolio and from our investments portfolio to understand the carbon footprint of our financing activities.

 Rischio emissioni